 Once the area is ready, you simply need to start putting your pre-built deck tiles into place.
-Many tiles will either have interlocking grooves, or will have pre-drilled holes to be screwed in.
-All you need to do is make sure your tiles fit the space and are arranged properly.
+Many tiles will either have interlocking grooves or will have pre-drilled holes to be screwed in.
+All you need to do is make sure your tiles fit the space and arrange them properly.

 Ipe wood itself is a bit heavier than other hardwoods, which may make it difficult to work with on your own.
 This is true even if you use pre-assembled deck tiles.
 But the labor involved in assembling your deck tiles is manageable, and can be done in one day.

 As mentioned earlier, Ipe wood is relatively low-maintenance, and extremely durable.
 Once your deck is in place, you can start using it right away.
 Just make sure all the tiles are firmly in place, and enjoy your stunning new Ipe wood deck.